 - Act Of Service

 Acts Of Service refers to any act that relieves and eases the burden of responsibility.
 For those who prefer this Love Language, their motto is “actions speak louder than words.”
-Examples include doing household chores, cooking a meal or given them a massage.
+Examples include doing household chores, cooking a meal or giving them a massage.

 - Physical Touch